Snowmass 2021: Quantum Sensors for HEP Science -- Interferometers, Mechanics, Traps, and Clocks: Optomechanical sensors

 By developing new methods based on interferometry with levitated nanoparticles, experimental proposals have been presented for using macroscopic superpositions of levitated nanoparticles to test whether the gravitational field can entangle the states of two masses \cite{Marletto:2017,Bose:2017nin}, e.g. where embedded spins in the masses can be used as a witness to probe the entanglement \cite{Bose:2017nin}.
 The spin in each mass could be a nitrogen-vacancy center (NVC) in diamond.
 By putting the NVC into a spin superposition and applying an inhomogeneous magnetic field, a superposition of forces is present on the diamond \cite{ScalaPRL2013, YinPRA2013, WanPRA2016}.
 This could produce a spatial superposition, but to make it larger it would be beneficial to drop the nanodiamond as the trapping forces tend to oppose the forces creating the spatial superposition \cite{WanPRL2016}.
 To further increase the spatial superposition distance, motional dynamic decoupling would be used \cite{PedernalesPRL2020}, and to protect the NVC spin coherence, spin dynamic decoupling should be used in addition, which could be done by dropping the nanodiamond past magnetic teeth \cite{WoodPRA2022}.
 The use of a Casimir screen could help to prevent the Casimir effect from entangling the two nanodiamonds \cite{vandeKampPRA2020}.
 Performing the experiment in a platform inside a drop tower may be needed to reduce the relative acceleration noise \cite{TorosPRR2021}.
 An extension of these ideas could be used to build a compact gravitational wave detector \cite{MarshmanNJP2020}.

 Such experiments require an ultra-high-vacuum ultra-low-vibration cryogenic environment to minimize spurious environmental perturbations and technical noise.
 Along the way towards testing the quantum nature of gravity, this research program would strongly test proposals that macroscopic superpositions can cause objective collapse of the wavefunction \cite{BassiRMP}.
+One experiment that has been demonstrated recently towards this work is a full-loop coherent Stern-Gerlach interferometer with single atoms \cite{MargalitSA21}.

 Moving forward, a number of key opportunities exist to increase the utility of these devices in the search for new physics.
 A critical one is the need for new theoretical ideas about potential new signals!
 At the level of the detector technologies, an important frontier is in advanced quantum techniques to get sensitivities at and beyond the so-called Standard Quantum Limit (SQL) \cite{caves1981quantum}.
 The most common, well-demonstrated method to go beyond the SQL is the use of squeezed light \cite{aasi2013enhanced,Magrini:2022rlc,Militaru:2022pen}.
 Another, less-studied option is the use of backaction evasion techniques \cite{chen2011qnd}.
 Further theoretical development and implementation of these techniques in disparate situations and physical architectures, especially in broadband sensing problems, will be of crucial importance in the next decade.
 Leveraging multiple sensors (``networks'') and entanglement between them can similarly enable detection beyond the SQL; using these ideas in searches for new physics would be extremely interesting.